 Fewer than 5% of lung cancers are lung carcinoid tumors.
 They are also sometimes called lung neuroendocrine tumors.
 Most of these tumors grow slowly and rarely spread.

 Whether you’re worried about developing lung carcinoid tumors, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide.
+Find information in our Detailed Guide.

 Unlike other types of lung cancer, lung carcinoid tumor is not strongly linked to tobacco use.
 Learn about the known causes of lung carcinoid tumor, what you can do to lower your risk, and tests that may help find it early.